Difference Between Linux vs FreeBSD

 1. Licensing differences

-- Differences of licensing of both Linux and FreeBSD is one of the major differences between them.
+- Differences in licensing of both Linux and FreeBSD is one of the major differences between them.

 - All the Linux distributions, Linux Kernel, Linux applications, GNU-based applications are licensed under GNU General Public License or GNU GPL.